Pulisic goal gives US 1-1 tie vs Venezuela in exhibition | New Country 923

 The top three nations qualify for next year’s World Cup in Russia, and the No. 4 nation advances to a playoff against Asia’s fifth-place team.

-Rio Tinto Stadium is about 4,500 feet above sea level, preparation for matches in Colorado, at about 5,200 feet altitude, and Azteca at 7,820 feet.
+The U.S. started close to a first-choice lineup, missing only forward Jozy Altidore, who reported late to training camp because of his brother’s wedding.
+The center back pairing of Brooks and Geoff Cameron, starting together in central defense for the first time since October, was not sharp.

-The U.S. started close to a first-choice lineup, missing only forward Jozy Altidore, who reported late to training camp because of a family commitment.
-But the center back pairing of Brooks and Geoff Cameron, starting together for the first time since October, was not sharp.
+Brooks, who missed a March 28 qualifier because of a sinus infection, hobbled off in the 51st minute with a bruised right hip and was replaced six minutes later by Matt Hedges.

-Velazquez scored his third international goal after Junior Moreno’s corner kick was headed by Pulisic.
-The ball stayed in the penalty area.
-Clint Dempsey headed the ball again in a clearance attempt, but it went wide to Moreno.
+Velazquez scored his third international goal after Junior Moreno’s corner kick was headed by Pulisic only for the ball to stay in the penalty area.
+Clint Dempsey headed the ball again in another clearance attempt, but it went wide to Moreno.

 Pulisic tied the score after taking a pass from Johnson at the top of the penalty area.
 He took two touches with his right foot to create space from Christian Santos and beat goalkeeper Jose Contreras with a 16-yard left-footed shot.